 There are three ways in which Bitsight data facilitates compliance and operational resilience:

-- Supporting critical workflows across risk, performance, and exposure—from vendor risk assessments to vulnerability detection and response, and holistic third-party risk management
+- Supporting critical workflows across risk, performance, and exposure—from vendor risk assessments to vulnerability detection and response, and holistic third-party risk management.
+Also providing a 12-month historical view of risk across the supply chain.

 - Mapping risk vector data to control frameworks and questionnaire-based assessments—from ensuring your vendor evaluation considers regulatory requirements to enforcing them with continuous monitoring.